 Knowledge to the Max (Wiedza do potęgi) is a tutoring and mentoring program of Ocalenie Foundation and the BNP Paribas Foundation.
 It aims to support the education of refugee youth, primarily those who have learning difficulties and are at risk of falling behind.
-Participants of the program can take advantage of self-study help, workshops, educational and cultural field trips as well as day camps.
-The organizers are also in constant contact with the families of children participating in the program, offering them the necessary support.
+Participants of the program receive help with studying and are offered workshops, educational and cultural field trips as well as day camps.
+The organizers are also in constant contact with the families of children participating in the program, providing them with necessary support.

-- Aged 13-18 and enrolled in a school in Warsaw
+- age 9-18 and enrolled in a school in Warsaw;

 - people who voluntarily want to join the program,

 - people with learning difficulties, especially those with a high risk of dropping out of school,

 - people who don’t work during the school year in a way that would prevent them from learning.

 Forms of support